Have you taken some quality time to review your current marketing efforts?

-From Google AdWords to Facebook advertising, paid online ads can be a good investment when they’re running correctly.
-It’s always a good idea to continually review and optimize these types of campaigns, by making small tweaks.
+From Google Ads to Facebook advertising, paid online ads can be a good investment when they’re running correctly.
+It’s always a good idea to continually review and optimize these campaigns by making minor tweaks.

 Conversions and conversion-related metrics (such as conversion rate and cost-per-conversion) should be the first place you look to judge the success of your account.

-Adjusting ad copy not only provides you with better ads but gives you the data for SEO campaigns by showing you which copy perform best.
-Take the best performing ad copy and apply it to your SEO strategies (i.e. page description tags).
+Adjusting ad copy provides you with better ads and gives you the data for SEO campaigns by showing you which copy performs best.
+Take the best-performing ad copy and apply it to your SEO strategies (i.e., page description tags).

 Are your ads as robust as they can be?
-Many people do not realize that they can take advantage of sitelinks and other ad extensions to make ads larger and contain extra links and information.
+Many people do not realize that they can take advantage of site links and other ad extensions to make ads larger and contain additional links and information.

 Online Paid Advertising Campaigns Checkup:

 - Do you need to optimize your ad copy?

 - Do your ads display correctly across different devices?